Khosiyat/GeekyPinkers/model_document.md

     worked_industry = models.PositiveIntegerField(choices=Worked_industry, null=True)
  ```

-###### 1) `invested_time`: This is the name of the field you're defining.
-You can replace it with a name that's meaningful for your model.
+###### 1) `invested_time`: This is the name of the field we're defining.
+We can replace it with a name that's meaningful for our model.

-###### 2) `models.PositiveIntegerField`: This indicates that you're using a PositiveIntegerField, which is a field type provided by the models module.
+###### 2) `models.PositiveIntegerField`: This indicates that we're using a PositiveIntegerField, which is a field type provided by the models module.
 PositiveIntegerField is used to store positive integer values.

 ###### 3) `validators=[MinValueValidator(1), MaxValueValidator(20)]`: This specifies validators for the field.
 Validators are used to enforce certain constraints on the field's values.
-In this case, you're using MinValueValidator to ensure that the value is greater than or equal to 1, and MaxValueValidator to ensure that the value is less than or equal to 20.
+In this case, we're using MinValueValidator to ensure that the value is greater than or equal to 1, and MaxValueValidator to ensure that the value is less than or equal to 20.

 ###### 4) `null=True`: This option allows the field to be nullable, meaning it can contain a NULL value in the database.
 Setting null=True makes the field optional.